rmaguiar/hugo-theme-color-your-world/README.md

     # Limit search results
     # The default value is 30
     maxResults = 15

+    # Limit seach field input and pattern matching
+    minLength = 2   # Default is 3
+    maxLength = 42  # Default is 32

     # Optional placeholder for search field
     placeholder = "ie.: lorem ipsum"